Spring is in the air.

 Yes, the turn of the seasons may lack the same significance as other annual events (EOFY or Christmas), but it’s a fantastic opportunity for marketers to revisit their customer data ahead of the impending end-of-year business rush, and any major summer campaigns or initiatives on the calendar.

-So, what steps can you take to spring clean your organisation’s data?
+So, what steps can an organisation take to spring clean its data?

 1. Check for contact errors